 A bone graft adds tissue to weak areas of your jaw, helping you to achieve the bone density and strength necessary for dental implants.

 Perhaps the greatest benefit of bone grafting is that it slows and can prevent jawbone atrophy following tooth loss.
 This procedure can help preserve a more youthful appearance, and, following Extraction, can keep your jawbone healthy for Restorative Treatments.
 Bone grafts can also improve your eligibility for Dental Implants if you have already suffered from bone loss.
-This procedure helps strengthen the jawbone so that it can provide adequate support for implant posts, which further improve your oral health by replacing lost tooth roots.
+This procedure helps to strengthen the jawbone so that it can provide adequate support for implant posts, which further improve your oral health by replacing lost tooth roots.

-A bone graft can rebuild your jaw, and help you qualify for life-changing dental implants treatment.
+A bone graft can rebuild your jaw, and help you to qualify for life-changing dental implants treatment.
 Contact Smile Maker Today to schedule your consultation, and find out if bone grafting is right for you.